 Question #2 - Will this opportunity distract me from my own business goals?

 First, you must be clear about your goals.
-If you're not, you'll be swept up any opportunity that comes your way.
+If you're not, you'll be swept up in any opportunity that comes your way.
 Back in the early days of my business, before I was fully established and before I had clear goals, I dove into a shiny-looking "opportunity" head first.
-The "opportunity" consumed half the year and all I had to show for it was stress and about $500.
-Oh, the progress I could have made if I used that time to focus on my own business goals!
+The "opportunity" consumed half the year and all I had to show for it was stress and about $500 and a lot of time wasted that I could've spent on my own business.

 Question #3 - Will this opportunity connect me with new clients, partnerships, speaking gigs, referrals, income or something else that will benefit my business?